timunie/Ava-ApiTests/website/docs/F_Avalonia_Automation_AutomationProperties_PositionInSetProperty.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Automation/AutomationProperties.cs" title="View the source code">View Source</a>

 #### Field Value
+AttachedProperty(<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>)

+##
-AttachedProperty(<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>)The PositionInSet property describes the ordinal location of the element within a set of elements which are considered to be siblings.
+The PositionInSet property describes the ordinal location of the element within a set of elements which are considered to be siblings.
 PositionInSet works in coordination with the SizeOfSet property to describe the ordinal location in the set.

 ## See Also